 NOTE!
-Measuring flue gas CO_2 and gas temperatures will give an indication of the state of the boiler flueways and waterways.
+Measuring flue gas CO2 and gas temperatures will give an indication of the state of the boiler flueways and waterways.
 Results should be compared with previously measured values to establish possible loss of efficiency.

-Should remedial work be carried out on a module within a bank of boilers, then the non-firing module must be electrically isolated so as to prevent accidental operation., in the event that the installation is required for ongoing heating requirements.
+Should remedial work be carried out on a boiler within a bank of boilers, then the non-firing boiler must be electrically isolated so as to prevent accidental operation., in the event that the installation is required for ongoing heating requirements.

-10.2 The procedure detailed relates to a single boiler and must be carried out on all boilers within a bank.
+10.2 The procedure detailed relates to a single boiler and must be carried out on all boilers within the bank of boilers.
 Before servicing the boiler, the following procedure must be carried out: -